 - Morph's transformations in X-Men '97 and the use of fan service in the series.

-This episode is a production of Superhero Ethics, a The Ethical Panda Podcast and part of the TruStory FM Entertainment Podcast Network.
-Check our our website to find out more about this and our sister podcast Star Wars Generations.
+This episode is a production of Superhero Ethics, an Ethical Panda podcast and part of the TruStory FM Entertainment Podcast Network.
+Check out our website to find out more about this show and our sister podcast Star Wars Generations.

 We want to hear from you!
-You can keep up with our latest news, and send us feedback, questions, or comments via social media or email.
+Keep up with our latest news and send us feedback, questions, or comments via social media or email.

-Want to get access to even more content while supporting the podcast?
+Want even more content while supporting the podcast?
 Become a member!
-For $5 a month, or $55 a year you get access to bonus episodes and bonus content at the end of most episodes.
-Sign up on the podcast’s main page.
-You can even give membership as a gift!
+For $5 a month or $55 a year you get access to bonus episodes and bonus content at the end of most episodes — and you can even give membership as a gift.
+Sign up here.

-You can also support our podcasts through our sponsors:
+You can also support us through our sponsors:

-- Purchase a lightsaber from Level Up Sabers run by friend of the podcast Neighborhood Master Alan
+- Purchase a lightsaber from Level Up Sabers, run by friend of the podcast Neighborhood Master Alan.

 - Use Audible for audiobooks.
-Sign up for a one year membership or gift one through this link.
+Sign up for a one-year membership or gift one through this link.

 - Purchase any media discussed this week through our sponsored links.